-The board has not adopted a formal written Code of Business Conduct and Ethics.
-However, the small size of the board and number of officers and employees allows the board to monitor on an ongoing basis the activities of management and to ensure that the highest standard of ethical conduct is maintained.
-The board views good corporate governance as an integral component to its success and to meet its responsibilities to shareholders.
+The board has not-adopted a formal-written Code of Business Conduct and Ethics.
+However, (the small size of the board and number of "Code"), that applies to our officers and (including without limitation, the CEO and CFO), employees allows the board to monitor on an ongoing basis the activities of management and to ensure that the highest standard of and directors of the Company and its subsidiaries and promotes, among other things, honest and ethical conduct is maintained.
+The board views goodCode meets the requirements for a "code of ethics" within the meaning of Form 20-F. The Code was reviewed and approved by the Board on July 14, 2021.
+The Code is available on the Company's corporate governance as an integral component to its success and to meet its responsibilities to shareholders.
 As the Company grows in size and scope, the board anticipates that it will formulate and implement a formal Code of Business Conduct and Ethics.